Queens-Physics/qexpy/docs/intro.rst

  * Calculate exact numerical values of derivatives
  * Choose display format (standard, Latex, scientific notation)
  * Control the number of significant figures
- * Handle ensembles of measurements (e.g. combining multiple measurements, with uncertainties, of a single quantity)
+ * Handle ensembles of measurements (e.g. combine multiple measurements, with uncertainties, of a single quantity)
  * Produce interactive plots of data in the browser
  * Fit data to common functions (polynomials, gaussians) or provide custom functions
  * Examine residual plots after fits